0xd13a/0xd13a.github.io/ctfs/33c3/exfil.md

 * There are commands the user executed to encrypt a document
 * And there is the encrypted document itself, written to stdout.
 The document body is output between tags ```START_OF_FILE``` and ```END_OF_FILE```.
 We use a binary editor (e.g. [HxD](https://mh-nexus.de/en/hxd/)) to extract its body to ```secret.docx.gpg```.

-Now all is left is to backtrack the user's steps from the output log and decrypt the document:
+Now all that is left is to backtrack the user's steps from the output log and decrypt the document:

 ```
 root@kali:/33c3/exfil# gpg --import key.txt